 We would like to acknowledge that the land on which we gather and dance is the unceded territory of the Coast Salish Peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh), and the QayQayt First Nation Nations.

-Nahualli is a multidisciplinary and multicultural dance project, an artistic narrative that invites us to work in community.
-An important obstacle, always present, has been the authenticity of the dances and the costumes; we have found the solution in an inner strength full of discipline, passion and love for Traditional Mexican Dance.
+Nahualli is a multidisciplinary and multicultural dance project, an artistic narrative that encourages us to work together as a community.
+One persistent challenge we’ve faced is ensuring the authenticity of the dances and costumes.
+However, we’ve found the solution in our unwavering inner strength, fueled by discipline, passion, and love for Traditional Mexican Dance.

-This inner force, which guides us, is directly related to the meaning of the word Nahualli in the ancient Mexican culture where the “Nahual” is an animal-spirit with magical powers to transform itself into a human being to guide people throughout their lives.
+This inner fortitude is directly linked to the ancient Mexican culture’s concept of “Nahualli,” where the “Nahual” is an animal-spirit with magical abilities to transform into a human being, guiding people throughout their lives.

-In 2020 we celebrated our 10th anniversary and we thank all our dancers, our followers and all the organizations and the people who have supported us unconditionally in Vancouver, Canada.
+In 2020, we celebrated our 10th anniversary, and we extend our heartfelt gratitude to all our dedicated dancers, loyal followers, as well as the numerous organizations and individuals who have offered us unwavering support in Vancouver, Canada.

-We want to thank Mexico and its diverse culture for being our inspiration.
+We would like to express our gratitude to Mexico and its rich and diverse culture for serving as our inspiration..